nimaid/LPHK/README.md

     * (If this fails, use "python LPHK.py".)

 ### Program Usage (Post-Install)
-* Before starting the program, make sure your Launchpad MkII (for now, Pro and others are coming) is connected to the computer.
+* Before starting the program, make sure your Launchpad Classic/Mini/S or MkII (for now, Pro is coming) is connected to the computer.
-* Click `Launchpad > Connect to Launchpad MkII...`.
+* Click `Launchpad > Connect to Launchpad...`.
   * If the connection is successful, the grid will appear, and the status bar at the bottom will turn green.
 * The current mode is displayed in the upper right, in the gap between the circular buttons.
 Clicking this text will change the mode.
 There are four modes:
     * "Edit" mode: Click on a button to open the Script Edit window for that button.